 Concurrency Utilization

 concurrency_utilization is the default scaling metric, and defaults to a target of 100% if not set explicitly.
-This scaling metric works by maintaining a maximum percentage of your replica_concurrency across every instance of the app.
+This scaling metric works by maintaining a maximum percentage of your replica_concurrency averaged across every instance of the app.
 For example, if an application has replica_concurrency=1 and scaling_target=70, Cerebrium will attempt to maintain 0.7 requests per instance across your entire deployed service.
 This strategy would always ensure an extra 30% capacity is provisioned.

 As a different example, say an app has replica_concurrency=200 and scaling_target=80.
 In this case, Cerebrium will maintain 160 requests per instance, and will begin to scale out once that target has exceeded.